MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-on-arm-devices.md

 Many C++ libraries are already available on Arm64.
 Vcpkg also runs natively on Arm64, and while some dependent 3rd party tools may still run emulated, you can successfully build and consume 1700+ C++ libraries directly in your native Arm64 build environment.

-If you are a Visual Studio C++ developer on a Windows 11 Arm64 device, check out the latest Visual Studio Preview.
 By installing the C++ Desktop Workload, you can load any desktop C++ projects and solutions using MSBuild to try any of the editing, building, and debugging capabilities you are already familiar with in Visual Studio.
 Additional C++ Visual Studio workloads (for example, gaming) and build systems (for example, CMake) will be supported in subsequent updates.

 ## Visual Studio versions before 17.3 Preview 2